5 Nutrients To Support Autoimmune Disease

 Our ancestors frequently ate organ meats in their diets, such as liver, that were dense sources of vitamin D. Other great sources of dietary Vitamin D are wild fish like sockeye salmon and sardines.

-To get Vitamin D levels into the therapeutic range of 50-100 nmol/L, I typically will recommend additional supplementation along with Vitamin K2.
-For this I will use D3/K2 Power which contains 5,000 IU along with 90 mcg of vitamin K2 and I get great results with this.
+To get Vitamin D levels into the therapeutic range of 50-100 nmol/L, I typically recommend additional supplementation along with Vitamin K2.
+For this, I will use D3/K2 Power which contains 5,000 IU along with 90 mcg of vitamin K2 and I get great results with this.

 2. Zinc